Greece Moments Greece Moments

 #7 Kaminakia Beach

 From Livadi, you can explore some of the beaches in the west of Astypalea that are bursting with wild beauty.
-However, an off-road vehicle is indispensable for this, as the asphalt road leading out of Livadi turns into a dusty gravel road after a short time.
+However, an off-road vehicle is essential for this, as the asphalt road leading out of Livadi turns into a dusty gravel road after a short while.

 Astypalea trockene Insel kein Wasser Landschaftsbild